Tomro8/JEE/README.md

 This is a **Maven** project.
 Since we use JPA, all information related to the database can be find in the file `JEE-master\src\main\resource\META-INF\persistance.xml` therefore we removed the **db.properties** file.

 We did not manage to put the project on AWS or on any cloud platform.
 In the pipeline, we have been as far as **Jenkins**.
-You can find a file explaining how we configured Jenkins: `rootRepo\Jenkins.pdf`
+You can find a file explaining how we configured Jenkins: `JEE-master\Jenkins.pdf`

 You may have to do some trouble shooting if you want to run the project on Eclipse regarding the properties of the project: the java build path and project facets.
 Java 1.7 is required